 Mindful Meditation - Available on Alexa

-This skill offers meditation sessions of three, four, five, ten and 20 minutes.
+This highly-rated skill offers meditation sessions of three, four, five, ten and 20 minutes.
 The shorter sessions focus on breathing and making you aware of how your body feels, while the longer sessions cover a broader spectrum and aim for total relaxation after a hectic day.

 If you don't want to go through picking the length of meditation every time you use the skill, you can say: "Alexa, ask Mindful Meditation to set the default meditation to three minutes".
 This will automatically start a three minute session when you open the skill.
 If you change your mind, you can always ask Alexa to remove your default meditation later.